 The task force also reviewed studies to evaluate the accuracy of screening tools.
 In the case of anxiety and other mental health concerns, the screen is generally a list of questions that a healthcare provider asks a child, and sometimes their parent.
 They found that these screening tools were accurate enough to be of benefit to children 8-18, but did not find sufficient evidence to recommend screening in children 7 and younger.

-“Fortunately, we found that screening older children for anxiety and depression is effective in identifying these conditions so children and teens can be connected to the support they need,” said Martha Kubik, a professor with the School of Nursing, College of Health and Human Services at George Mason University, in a statement released by the task force.
+“Fortunately, we found that screening older children for anxiety and depression is effective in identifying these conditions so children and teens can be connected to the support they need,” said Kubik said in a statement released by the task force.

 Parents might wonder what downside there could be in screening a child for anxiety or other mental health issues.
 The task force states in their recommendations that while “psychological interventions are likely to have minimal harms,” these include unnecessary “treatment, labeling, anxiety, and stigma.”
 At issue is also the limited time that pediatricians have with each patient per visit to address a broad range of issues that a child and family may be facing.